 The fact that many potential investors refrain from investing in mutual funds is because of the high volatility involved.

-Systematic investment in equity mutual fund is a good financial practice that came as a counter measure for this market volatility.
-In a SIP, an investor will be investing a fixed amount of money at regular intervals over an extended period of time.
+Systematic investment in equity mutual funds is a good financial practice that came as a counter measure for this market volatility.
+In a SIP, an investor will be investing a fixed amount of money at regular intervals over an extended period.

 What is the Danger with Volatility?